 In recent decades, the ALTANA Group has increasingly geared its activities to international markets.
 As a consequence, the Group has been able to benefit from the strong growth rates of emerging countries and to accompany many customers as they build production structures in these regions.
 Furthermore, ALTANA’s global orientation enables it to recognize local demand trends quickly and to examine whether the applications developed subsequently have sales potential in other regions too.

 Control System and Goals

 ALTANA’s control system is fundamentally oriented to the goal of a sustainable increase in the company’s value.
 A number of ratios, mainly financial, are derived whose developments are analyzed and for which target values are determined.
-The most important key performance indicators are ALTANA Value Added (AVA), sales growth, earnings before interest and taxes (EBIT), the EBITDA margin, and capital expenditure.
+The most important key performance indicators are ALTANA Value Added (AVA), sales growth, earnings before interest, taxes, depreciation and amortization (EBITDA), as well as the EBITDA margin, earnings before interest and taxes (EBIT), and capital expenditure.

 A change in the company’s value in a given period is calculated by using the financial ratio ALTANA Value Added.
 The absolute AVA is calculated by subtracting the cost of capital employed in the Group from the operating earnings.
 The relative AVA constitutes this difference in proportion to the capital employed.
 It is calculated by subtracting the cost of capital from the return on capital employed (ROCE).

 The calculation of the operating earnings starts with earnings before interest and taxes, which are adjusted for acquisition-related and one-time special effects and from which a calculated tax burden is deducted.